reactioncommerce/reaction/packages/reaction-commerce/README.md

 Packages should be able to run independently, whenever possible but many of the core packages will have dependancies on the reaction-commerce package.

-At this time, for development ease, we are committing all reaction-* packages in this main repo but as we approach an Alpha release, these will be moved to individual package repos and published on the Meteor package manager.
+At this time, for development ease, we are committing all reaction-* packages in this main repo but as we approach a first point release, these will be moved to individual package repos and published on the Meteor package manager.
 Tests will be added when they are moved to their own repos.

+## Trello
+For core development team progress tracking please use our [Development Trello board](https://trello.com/b/aGpcYS5e/development)

+The board is used as the next task, in any stage, is highest on the list.
+The workflow moves left to right from planning to release.

+*	Planning are tasks we're actively planning and will be worked on
+*	Todo are next in queue, just waiting for someone to grab
+*	In code review means it's been committed but needs some tuning
+*	Doing - active development
+*	Release review - acceptance testing and if all is good, moves to done
+*	Done is archived on every version release

 ##Dashboard